anpylar/anpylar-docs/docs/tutorial/tourer/index.rst

 Both do also show:

-  - How *empty* paths can be used to add *Component* instances to the hiearchy, but which do not contribute to path matching
+  - How *empty* paths can be used to add *Component* instances to the hierarchy, but which do not contribute to path matching

     This can be, for example, used to have components which add some initial rendering or provide some joint functionality, which could be a *service*